Frankpromise/Frankpromise/README.md

 - 🔭I am currently working on building a Fast API and and dockerizing it, creating a CICD pipeline and using pytest for testing

-- 🌱 I’m currently learning Python, JavaScript, C#, SQL,GCP, AWS for machine learning
+- 🌱 I’m currently learning Go, GCP, Kubernetes, Networking

 - 👯 I’m looking to collaborate on Python projects, AWS projects, containers, kubernetes

-- 🤔 I’m looking for help with Kubernetes
+- 🤔 I’m looking for help with Go language

-- 💬 Ask me about Python and docker, terraform
+- 💬 Ask me about Python and docker, terraform, kubernetes

 - 😄 Pronouns: She/Her